nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 The option governs reading and writing together.
 It has to: a Device loaded from Nautobot but excluded from writing would have every difference IP Fabric reports about it reported again on every run and never applied.

+## VRFs and Route Targets

+VRF synchronization is opt in via the **Sync VRFs** job option and is disabled by default, because a network whose VRFs are modelled in another system should not have them introduced by a sync.
+Route targets are a second option on top of it, so a deployment that wants VRFs but governs route targets elsewhere can have one without the other.

+VRFs are created in the Global Namespace, the same Namespace this integration puts Prefixes and IP Addresses in.

+### One value per VRF, from many devices

+IP Fabric reports a route distinguisher per device, and route targets per device and per address family.
+Nautobot holds one route distinguisher and one set of targets per VRF.
+The sync therefore reconciles what the devices reported before writing anything:

+- Where every device carrying a VRF reports the same route distinguisher, that is the VRF's.
+- Where they disagree, the network is misconfigured.
+No route distinguisher is recorded, and the disagreement is written to the **IPFabric VRF Conflict** custom field.
+A VRF silently carrying one device's value would be worse than one carrying none: there would be nothing to say which device it came from, or that there was a disagreement at all.
+- Route targets are reconciled the same way, and independently of the route distinguisher, so a VRF whose devices agree on one but not the other still records the one they agree on.
+- A device's address families are combined rather than reconciled against each other, since Nautobot holds one set of targets per VRF: a device importing one target for IPv4 and another for IPv6 imports both.
+- A VRF that has no route distinguisher and no route targets on any device is created as it is.

+### Route Targets as objects

+Route Targets are an object type of their own, synced ahead of the VRFs that name them and counted in a run's own create and delete totals.
+A VRF records the targets Nautobot holds; it does not create them.

+A Route Target's name is unique across the whole of Nautobot, so one that another process already created is the same object this sync would have made.
+It is adopted and marked as synced rather than duplicated, which is what lets a first run converge against an existing estate.

+Only the Route Targets this integration created are loaded back from Nautobot — those carrying the `SSoT Synced from IPFabric` Tag.
+A Route Target has no Location, no Device and no Namespace to bound a load by, so loading all of them would have the sync delete every Route Target another system owns the moment IP Fabric stopped reporting it.

+### What the sync will not do

+A VRF name that the Global Namespace already holds twice is left alone entirely, and the Job log says so.
+Nautobot constrains a VRF to a unique route distinguisher within its Namespace but not to a unique name, so a Namespace can hold two VRFs called the same thing, and IP Fabric reports nothing that would say which of them its report describes.

+With a **Site Filter** applied, VRFs and Route Targets are created and updated but never deleted.
+A filtered run sees only the VRFs configured on that site's devices, and the Route Targets those VRFs name, so everything else Nautobot holds would look absent from IP Fabric.

 ## Cables

 Cable synchronization is opt in via the **Sync Cables** job option, and is disabled by default because Nautobot allows only one Cable per Interface.
 Enabling it lets the sync replace connections that were recorded by hand.